ConservationMetrics/gc-scripts-hub/f/connectors/arcgis/README.md

 # `arcgis_feature_layer`: Fetch Feature Layer from ArcGIS REST API

+This script fetches the contents of an ArcGIS feature layer and stores it in a PostgreSQL database.

+Usage of this script requires you to have an ArcGIS account, in order to generate a token.

 The feature layer URL can be found on the item details page of your layer on ArcGIS Online:

 ![Screenshot of a feature layer item page](arcgis.jpg)